crusoecloud/slurm/README.md

-# SLURM v2
+# SLURM v2-multiple-compute-partitions
 This repository is the simplest way to create a high-availability [SLURM](https://slurm.schedmd.com/quickstart.html) cluster on Crusoe Cloud.
 To get started, create a file named `terraform.tfvars` with the cluster parameters.
-For example `.tfvars` files, see the `examples` directory.
+Use examples/dual-compute-partitions-with-nfs.tfvars as your starting point.
+Populate project, location, SSH key, and vpc subnet variables.
+Create the partitions array according to your needs, then apply the terraform:
 ```
-terraform init
+terraform init --upgrade
+terraform plan
 terraform apply
 ```